turanszkij/WickedEngine/Content/Documentation/ScriptingAPI-Documentation.md

 - SetDisableDeactivation(bool value) -- Sets if the rigidbody is able to deactivate after inactivity
 - SetKinematic(bool value) -- Set the rigid body to be kinematic (which means it is optimized for being moved by the system or user logic, not the physics engine)
 - SetStartDeactivated(bool value) -- If true, rigid body will be deactivated when added to the simulation (if it's dynamic, it won't fall)
+- SetCharacterPhysics(bool value)	-- enable character physics that is driven by the physics engine
+- IsCharacterPhysics() : bool	-- returns true if this rigid body has character physics enabled

 #### SoftBodyPhysicsComponent
 Describes a Soft Body Physics object.